cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-paris.md

 The course will run from 9.30 to 16.30 on both days and taught in French.

 On the second day, you will work through some hands-on exercises.
-You'll be able to choose your preferred programming language from JavaScript, C#, Ruby or Java.
+You can choose your preferred programming language from JavaScript, C#, Ruby or Java.

 <!-- Drip -->
 <script type="text/javascript">